-Mitigation and enhancement measures will be secured using the EMP (TR010039/APP/7.5) for the Scheme.
+Mitigation and enhancement measures will be secured using the Environmental Management Plan (EMP) (TR010039/APP/7.5) for the Project.
 The following measures will be included:

 - Designing the road offline where possible (south of the existing A47) reduces the disruption to traffic during construction.
-A Traffic Management Plan (TR010039/APP/7.6) to mitigate disruption to travel has been developed during the design process. - WCH route replacement and diversion provision.
-Safety is expected to be improved for walkers and cyclists using the new footway/ cycleway routes proposed along the A47. - Provision of new WCH routes along the new A47 and new signage to direct cyclists form the A11/ A47 western roundabout via Old North Road and Peterborough Road through Wansford. - The Principal Contractor will develop the Traffic Management Plan to manage the routing of construction traffic based on the Outline Traffic Management Plan (TR010039/APP/7.6). - The Highways England Customer Contact Centre will be available to deal with queries and complaints from the public.
+A traffic management plan to mitigate disruption to travel is included as part of the design process. - WCH route replacement and diversion provision.
+Safety is expected to be improved for walkers and cyclists using the new footway/ cycleway routes proposed along the A47. - Provision of new WCH routes along the new A47 and new signage to direct cyclists form the A11/ A47 western roundabout via Old North Road and Peterborough Road through Wansford. - The Principal Contractor will prepare a Traffic Management Plan to manage the routing of construction traffic based on the outline Traffic Management Plan (TR010039/APP/7.6). - The Highways England Customer Contact Centre will be available to deal with queries and complaints from the public.
 An information line will be staffed and a complaint management system in place, used on other major infrastructure projects, to ensure complaints are investigated, action is taken and the complainant receives a response. - A Community Relations Officer will be appointed by the Principal Contractor, in line with the Project Environmental Management Plan (TR010039/APP/7.5) who will be responsible for these specific tasks and will prepare a community relations strategy to outline how these tasks will be undertaken.
 A forum will be established to disseminate construction information to the consultees.
 Construction works will take place mainly during the daytime.
 Construction works outside of the normal construction hours of 07:00-19:00 weekday and 07:00-13:00 on Saturdays shall be minimised as far as practicable.
 Where construction activity will exceed 10 days or nights in any 15 consecutive days or nights, or a total number of days exceeding 40 in any six consecutive months, temporary noise barriers and site hoarding will be provided to shield receptors.

 Only where available and only where appropriate in line with General Data Protection Regulation (GDPR) include photographic evidence or links to the difference made via the EqIA activity.
 E.g. images of a successful installation of footbridges, shared accessible footpaths.
 (Ignore if not appropriate or where no permissions to use images could be provided) (For Highways England internal records).
-Where appropriate - Link to evidence of communication/inclusion action plans, environmental assessments or EDIT exercises. • EDIT Tool http://share/Share/llisapi.dll?func=ll&objaction=overview&objid=93504316 • Consultation Report (TR/010039/APP/5.1) http://share/Share/Ilisapi.dll?func=ll&objId=85145551&objAction=browse • Environmental Statement (TR/010039/APP/6.1-6.4) http://share/Share/Ilisapi.dll?func=ll&objId=59199744&objAction=browse • EIA Scoping Opinion (TR/010039/APP/6.6) http://share/Share/llisapi.dll?func=ll&objaction=overview&objid=70063072 Communications Plan http://share/Share/Ilisapi.dll?func=ll&objId=59155628&objAction=browse&viewType= (For Highways England internal records): G: Monitoring (Stage 3) Detail how you will monitor the actual outcomes of the project throughout the project lifecycle and explain how/when you will review them.
+Where appropriate - Link to evidence of communication/inclusion action plans, environmental assessments or EDIT exercises.
+EDIT Tool Consultation Report (TR/010039/APP/5.1) Environmental Statement (TR/010039/APP/6.1) EIA Scoping Opinion (TR/010039/APP/6.6) Communications Plan (For Highways England internal records): G: Monitoring (Stage 3) Detail how you will monitor the actual outcomes of the project throughout the project lifecycle and explain how/when you will review them.
 Agreed actions to implement the findings of this assessment.
 (For relevant schemes, this includes planned Post Opening Project Evaluations/Implementation/Investment Reviews and compliance with other internal monitoring systems such as the Project Control Framework).
 By When Monitoring Action By Whom H: Sign-off by Highways England Senior Responsible Owner (SRO), or for Major Project schemes, the Programme Delivery Director (PDD), (or the Programme Internal Sponsor or Project Sponsor if the PDD has delegated sign-off).
-(This does not have to be a physical signature but approval is required) Name Date Job Title In submitting this EqIA the SRO/PDD has:
+(This does not have to be a physical signature but approval is required) Name Date